keboola/connection-docs/storage/tables/index.md

 #### Adaptive Incremental Processing

-Writer components have an additional option in the `Changed in last` dropdown, `Since last successful run`.
+Writer components have an additional option in the `Changed in last` dropdown: `Since last successful run`.

 {: .image-popup}
 ![Screenshot - Adaptive Incremental Processing](/storage/tables/adaptive.png)

-Using this option you will make sure the writer only gets the data added to (or updated in) the source table in Storage since the last **successful** run of this configuration.
+When you select this option, your writer will use only the data that has been added to (or updated in) the source table in Storage since the last **successful** run of this configuration.
 If there are no rows added (or updated) since the last successful run, an empty table will be passed to the writer.

-This option works best with incremental configurations even without a primary key.
+This option works best with incremental configurations, even without a primary key.